nwjs/nw.js/README.md

 * Apps written in modern HTML5, CSS3, JS and WebGL.
 * Complete support for [Node.js APIs](https://nodejs.org/api/) and all its [third party modules](https://www.npmjs.com/).
-* Good performance: Node and WebKit run in the same thread: Function calls are made straightforward; objects are in the same heap and can just reference each other;
+* Good performance: Node and WebKit run in the same thread: Function calls are made straightforward; objects are in the same heap and can just reference each other.
 * Easy to package and distribute apps.
-* Available on Linux, Mac OS X and Windows
+* Available on Linux, Mac OS X and Windows.

 ## Downloads
 * **v0.24.0:** (Jul 26, 2017, based off of Node.js v8.2.1, Chromium 60.0.3112.78): [release notes](https://nwjs.io/blog/v0.24.0/)